skypjack/entt/docs/md/entity.md

 ### Invoke

-Sometimes it's useful to be able to directly invoke a member function of a component as a callback.
+Sometimes it's useful to directly invoke a member function of a component as a callback.
 It's already possible in practice but requires users to _extend_ their classes and this may not always be possible.<br/>
 The `invoke` helper allows to _propagate_ the signal in these cases:

 ```cpp